 As more types of hardware connect to networks, the definition of hardware expands.
 For example, IoT devices can include printers but also connected refrigerators or voice enabled assistants.

-Software assets are agents installed on a device.
-Software includes, but is not limited to, the following:
+Software assets are agents installed on a device; this includes, but is not limited to:

 - Authorized software